 Ingredients

-The Noodles
+The Rad Na Noodles

-Using fresh wide rice noodles is crucial for this recipe as the soft, chewy, and charred noodles provide the base for this gravy.
+Using fresh, wide rice noodles is crucial for this recipe as the soft, chewy, and charred noodles provide the base for this gravy.

 - 1 pound fresh wide noodles.
 Use the chow-fun wide noodles.